tjntomas/HADashboard-widgets/README.md

 To use it, you need to:
 1. Have influxdb installed and configured in Home Assistant
-2. Copy the basepgraph folder to your custom_widgets folder
+2. Copy the basegraph folder to your custom_widgets folder
 3. Copy the graph.yaml file to your custom_widgets folder
 4. Copy influxdb-latest.js and plotly-latest.min.js /from the custom_css folder)  to your custom_css folder
 5. Add the following to your variables.yaml file in your custom_css folder for the skin you are using: